 He made a reckless move on the high seas against a brig from Salem, Mass., and he paid for it with his life.

 Don Pedro was born around 1800 in Catalonia, Spain, as Pedro Gibert.
 He started out in an honest job — as a privateer working for the Colombian government.
 He soon turned to piracy, attacking American merchant vessels, raiding the east coast of Florida and smuggling liquor and tobacco.

 According to legend, Don Pedro once told his crew what to do with their captives.
 “Dead cats don’t mew.
 You know what to do.”

 He commanded the Panda, a black Baltimore clipper with a white streak.
 The pirate captain had a favorite technique of terrorizing its targets.
 Panda would hide in protected coves and lure unsuspecting vessels into shallow water with a fake distress call.
 The merchant vessel would come to help and the pirates would ambush the crew.

 On Sept.
 20, 1832, the pirate schooner Panda captured the American brig Mexican, sailing from Salem to Rio de Janeiro carrying $20,000 in silver.
 That amounts to about $555,667 in today’s dollars.

 Don Pedro, departing from his usual technique, ordered the Panda crew to chase the Mexican into open water off the Florida coast sometime between 2 am and 3 am.

-Capt.
-John Groves Butman first spotted the Panda at 4 am, just as dawn broke.
+The Mexican captain, John Groves Butman, first spotted the Panda at 4 am, just as dawn broke.
 He thought the schooner looked suspicious and tried to evade her.